samagra-comms/docker-deploy/readme.md

     * Bot DB Hasura UI: http://localhost:15003/console/login
     * Fusion Auth: http://localhost:9011
     * ODK: http://localhost:8080/Aggregate.html#management/forms

+3. If you want to check the all services logs, Use below command

+    ```docker-compose -f docker-compose.yml --follow --tail 10```

+4. If you want to check logs for a specific service, follow below flow.
+    * Check service container id:

+        ```docker ps -a```

+    * Copy the container id from the list for the service you want to see the logs for, and use it in below command.

+        ```docker --follow --tail 10 container_id```

 **Note**: If the services are updated on any server, use server's ip instead of localhost.
 Eg. http://143.112.x.x:9080